 “March se kaam shuru kiya.
 Chhah mahine mein to pura desh ‘Modi Modi’ ho gaya (I started the work in March and in six months the whole country was chanting Modi’s name),” Kishor said while addressing a gathering of about 600 block presidents of Congress in Lucknow.

-- Now, Congress ropes in poll strategist Prashant Kishor for Uttarakhand
+- YSR Congress ropes in Prashant Kishor for poll strategy in Andhra Pradesh

 - Prashant Kishor to Cong: Main target is BJP, want to help you win in 2017